paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 A sample selection model is estimated using the same selection of variables as SWN Model 3.
 This is Sample Selection Model 1 in Table .
-The first thing to notice about this model is that the sample selection process and the outcome are not independent (![\\rho\\ne0](https://latex.codecogs.com/png.latex?%5Crho%5Cne0 "\rho\ne0") with 5% of confidence).
+The first thing to notice about this model is that the sample selection process and the outcome are correlated (![\\rho\\ne0](https://latex.codecogs.com/png.latex?%5Crho%5Cne0 "\rho\ne0") with 5% of confidence).
 The selection equation indicates that the probability of a county to be in the sample increases with population density (but at a decreasing rate due to the log-transformation), when travel by private modes is more prevalent, and as median household income in the county is higher.
-This is in line with the impression left by Figure that counties with reliable values of
+This is in line with the impression made by Figure that counties with reliable values of
 ![R\_0](https://latex.codecogs.com/png.latex?R_0 "R_0") tended to be
 those with larger urban centers.
 Once that the selection probabilities